 Conclusion

-The article showed you how to switch from Zsh to Bash shell on macOS.
-It also provided instructions on how to ensure your system runs the latest Bash version.
+The article showed you how to switch from Zsh to Bash on macOS.
+It also provided instructions for ensuring that your system runs the latest version of Bash.

 If you plan to use Bash to run scripts, check out our Bash script tutorial.